Dick Morris to Newsmax: 'Ridiculous' for Trump to Sign RNC Pledge

 "The significant thing," Morris said, "is everyone else taking that pledge.
 But this is a phony issue.
 They're using it to try and trip Trump up ...
 And it would be appropriate if he were two or three points ahead, and it was a close horse race, but 18 points ahead, come on."

-On Sunday, RNC Chairwoman Ronna McDaniel said the 2024 GOP presidential candidates must sign the pledge backing the party's nominee to participate in primary debates.
+On Sunday, RNC Chair Ronna McDaniel said the 2024 GOP presidential candidates must sign the pledge backing the party's nominee to participate in primary debates.

 "We haven't put the criteria out, but I expect a pledge will be part of it," McDaniel told CNN.
 "It was part of 2016.
 I think it's kind of a no-brainer, right?
 If you're going to be on the Republican National Committee debate stage asking voters to support you, you should say, 'I'm going to support the voters and who they choose as the nominee.'"